MichiganTechRoboticsLab/IRLRealTime/README.md

 calcdisp.m	| calculates the displacement of two 2-d clouds, assuming matches points line up (very shaky) findclosept.m	| finds the first point in a point cloud close to another.
-(DO NOT USE) findclosepts.m	| finds the closest point in a pointcloud to a given point findnclusters.m	| finds clusters of points and marks them with their group.  similar to k-means but w/o knowing k
+(DO NOT USE) findclosepts.m	| finds the closest point in a pointcloud to a given point findnclusters.m	| finds clusters of points and marks them with their group.  similar to k-means but w/o knowing k.
+It's recursive now but in the future I should make it iterative.